ceejbot/no-more-unicorns/slides.md

 ## [fit] Sorry didn't notice.
 ## [fit] Too busy writing this module.

 ^ See?
 Totally awesome!
 End result is I write software!
+But I'm not going to generalize this to you.

 ---

-# [fit] Not actually a good idea.

 ## [fit] Not everybody wants to be
 ## [fit] that thick-skinned.